-Confirm Admission ··
+Confirm Admission

-- Check the status of admission and financial aid in your student portal using the login credentials provided by the college. - Provide any missing documents noted on your student account. - Accept or decline your financial aid. - Pay enrollment deposit, if applicable. - Request a final transcript from your high school and, if applicable, from the college where you were dual-enrolled.
+- Check the status of admission and financial aid in your student portal using the login credentials provided by the college. - Provide any missing documents noted on your student account. - Accept or decline your financial aid. - · Pay enrollment deposit, if applicable. - After you are admitted, your college will begin communicating with you through a school-issued email address.
+Make sure you set up this email and check it often for important announcements.